 material.uniforms

 The fundamental interface for all effects in Blotter.
-Every Material will provide its own array of uniform objects, each having a type
+Every Material will provide its own array of uniform objects, each having a type and a value.
+To manipulate any effect, simply set the value of the uniform you wish to change.

 Listed below are the four uniform types available in Blotter.